toonetown/codekit-frameworks/README.md

 a `variables.less` file) have been prefixed to be unique.
 The "main" file (i.e. `bootstrap.less`) have not been renamed.

+For javascript files, the file name has been prepended with a "_".

 To use these frameworks, just point CodeKit to each subdirectory (or even to this directory if you just want to import all of them into a single framework).